rigc9/LED-Graph-R4/README.md

 # LED-Graph-R4
-Simple graphing code for LED matrix in Arduino Uno R4 just like a bad oscilloscope.
+Simple graphing code for LED matrix in Arduino Uno R4 Wifi just like a bad oscilloscope.

 ## Demo